ng-docs/angular-cn/aio/content/guide/upgrade.md

 There is a lot of value the language can provide to AngularJS applications.

 For one thing, TypeScript is a superset of ES2015.
-Any application that has previously been written in ES5 &mdash;like the PhoneCat example has&mdash; can with TypeScript start incorporating all of the JavaScript features that are new to ES2015.
+Any application that has previously been written in ES5 —like the PhoneCat example has— can with TypeScript start incorporating all of the JavaScript features that are new to ES2015.
 These include things like `let`s and `const`s, arrow functions, default function parameters, and destructuring assignments.

 Another thing you can do is start adding *type safety* to your code.